thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-hypocrites-in-churches.md

 # Why are There so Many Hypocrites in Churches?

-It's one of the most common criticisms leveled at Christianity - *"The church is full of hypocrites"*.
+It's one of the most common criticisms levelled at Christianity - *"The church is full of hypocrites"*.
 And to be blunt, there's truth in that.
 So the big question's - why?
 And what does that say about people, about faith and about God?

 Let's start with an honest reality check.